gettalong/hexapdf/man/man1/hexapdf.1.md

 ## PAGES SPECIFICATION

-Some commands all the specification of pages using a <PAGES> argument.
+Some commands allow the specification of pages using a <PAGES> argument.
 This argument is expected to be a comma separated list of single page numbers or page ranges of the form <START>-<END>.
 The character '**e**' represents the last page and can be used instead of a single number or in a range.
 The pages are used in the order in which the are specified.

+Additionally, the page numbers and ranges can be suffixed with a rotation modifier: **l** (for rotating a page left, i.e. 90 degrees counterclockwise), **r** (for rotating a page right, i.e. 90 degrees clockwise), **d** (for rotating a page 180 degrees) and **n** (for removing any set page rotation).
+Note that this additional functionality may not be used by all commands.

 Examples: